-The simple bucket scheme (Manabe, 1969) is used for soil hydrology where the partitioning of surface runoff and infiltration follows the Arno-Scheme (Dumenil and Todini, 1992).
+The simple bucket scheme (Manabe, 1969) is used for soil hydrology where the partitioning of surface runoff and infiltration follows the Arno scheme (Dümenil and Todini, 1992).
 The soil temperature profile from the ground surface to around 10 m deep is described by five soil layers with increasing thickness.
-The heat conductivity and heat capacity, in the heat conduction equation for calculating the soil temperature, depend on the soil types (Kotlarski, 2007).
-The distribution of soil types is from FAO/UNESCO soil map of the world (FAO/UNESCO, 1971-1981; Kotlarski, 2007).
+The heat conductivity and heat capacity, required in the heat conduction equation for calculating the soil temperature, depend on the soil types (Kotlarski, 2007).
+The distribution of soil types is from the FAO/UNESCO soil map of the world (FAO/UNESCO, 1971-1981; Kotlarski, 2007).

-The Arno-Scheme used for the soil hydrology was further improved by considering the high resolution subgrid-scale heterogeneity of the field capacities within a climate model gridbox (Hagemann and Gates, 2003).
-The resolution of subgrid-scale heterogeneity is set to be 10 times higher than the resolution of the model by using the standard REMO land cover map-Global Land Cover Characteristics Database (GLCCD) (Loveland et al., 2000; US Geological Survey, 2001).
-The three parameters in the improved Arno-Scheme are accounting for the shape of the subgrid distribution of soil water capacities (Beta), subgrid minimum (W{min}) and maximum (W{max}) soil water capacities.
+The Arno scheme used for the soil hydrology was further improved by considering the high resolution subgridscale heterogeneity of the field capacities within a climate model grid box (Hagemann and Gates, 2003).
+The resolution of subgrid-scale heterogeneity is set to be 10 times higher than the model resolution when using the default REMO land cover map-Global Land Cover Characteristics Database (GLCCD) (Loveland et al., 2000; US Geological Survey, 2001).
+The three parameters in the improved Arno scheme account for the shape of the subgrid distribution of soil water capacities (Beta), subgrid minimum $(W{\min})$ and maximum $(W{\text{max}})$ soil water capacities.
 Also, the original annual background albedo cycle was modified by using MODIS satellite data between 2001 and 2004 in order to derive more realistic global distributions of pure soil albedo and pure vegetation albedo, which are then used to compute the annual background albedo cycle with monthly varying LAI (Rechid, 2008; Rechid et al., 2009).